frankframework/frankframework/CONTRIBUTING.md

 * `./target/frankDoc/xml/xsd/FrankConfig-strict.xsd`.
 This file is given to Frank developers.
 They reference this XSD in their Frank config XML files.
 When they open an XML file, their text editor will use `FrankConfig-strict.xsd` to support autocomplete and to provide tooltip information.
 * `./target/frankDoc/xml/xsd/FrankConfig-compatibility.xsd`.
 This file is added to the Frank!Framework .jar file during the Maven build.
 The file is then used at runtime to parse Frank configurations.

-The Frank!Doc is created by a doclet (see https://docs.oracle.com/javase/8/docs/technotes/guides/javadoc/doclet/overview.html) that is implemented in sub-project `frankDoc`.
+The Frank!Doc is created by a doclet (see https://docs.oracle.com/javase/8/docs/technotes/guides/javadoc/doclet/overview.html) that is implemented in our project https://github.com/ibissource/frank-doc.
 The doclet is executed during the Maven build of this project.
-The information in the Frank!Doc is based on the Java source files of the Frank!Framework.
+The information in the Frank!Doc is based on the Java source files in this repository.
 As a developer of the F!F, please take care that the Frank!Doc remains correct and helpful for Frank developers.
 For further instructions, see [FRANKDOC.md](./FRANKDOC.md).

 Thanks,
 The Frank!Framework Team